Student-WangZhengTao/Ryzen-AI-Powered-Conference-Notes/README.md

 ## Transformers

-This repository consists of methods to run Transformers in PyTorch and ONNX with operators dispatch to NPU.
+This repository consists of methods to run Transformers in PyTorch and ONNX with operators dispatch to NPU

 ## Setup Transformers